amob/TireEcoExp/README.md

 Code authored by Anna O'Brien

-One r-script produces results and figures (pdf).
+One r-script produces results and figures resulting from data analysis (in pdf).
 Input files are .csv